ht0324/ht0324.github.io/_posts/2025-04-20-neural-language.md

 > "...learning a distributed representation for words..."

 Essentially, they proposed learning dense, low-dimensional feature vectors (embeddings) for each word in the vocabulary.
-This feels like fighting fire with fire: while the *vocabulary* space is huge and discrete, the learned *feature* space is much smaller (e.g., 30-100 dimensions in their experiments vs. 17k+ words) but continuous.
-Because it's a dense, continuous space, even a relatively low-dimensional one has a huge capacity to represent complex relationships.
+This is like fighting fire with fire: while the *vocabulary* space is huge and discrete, the learned *feature* space is much smaller (e.g., 30-100 dimensions in their experiments vs. 17k+ words) but continuous.
+Because it's a dense, continuous space, even a relatively low-dimensional one has a large capacity to represent complex relationships.
 They are mapping the discrete, high-dimensional vocabulary into a structured, continuous latent space.

 ### The Magic: How Generalization Happens